 And let's say "hi" to Rosco too.
 He is the farm dog.
 My son and his friend called him the photo bomber.
 He made sure to get in many of our photos.
 He is a little dirty because he had just gone swimming at the pond on the property.
 Funny doggie!

-If you ever get a chance to visit a farm, take advantage of it and find out where your food comes from!
+If you ever get a chance to go on a dairy farm tour, take advantage of it and find out where your food comes from!